FOCUS-Standard Lithium retools operations after short seller's attacks

 Standard pushed back against Hindenburg's claims and defended its lithium extraction technology, but it also made some changes.

 In July, it hired two senior engineers to oversee project development.
-It is now updating its equipment with the help of top shareholder Koch Industries Inc and plans to bring in external engineering firms to design a lithium plant and finish a key report for investors.
+It is now updating its equipment with the help of top shareholder Koch Industries Inc and is hiring an external engineering firm to design a lithium plant and finish a key report for investors.

 "We've shifted gears," Chief Executive Robert Mintak told Reuters.
 "We've been lean on purpose, but we now need to bring in the bandwidth with experience to build projects."